UltigendLemate/UltigendLemate/README.md

 ================================
 An ambivert, stubborn, finicky person mixed with a sparkle of punctuality who's ready for anything even close to exciting✨✨✨

-**Frontend web-developer with decent experience.
-Active competitive programmer**
+**Fullstack web-developer with 2+ years experience.
+Active freelancer & competitive programmer**

 ---